cnnrznn/Picojump/README.md

 ![This is a cluster](images/cluster.png)

+Today's clusters are heterogeneous collections of machines.
+Datacenters are compiled of database servers, compute servers, servers with high memory, and gpu-enabled machines.
+These servers exist connected to a high speed network and are built to meet different application needs.

+What do you do if you want your application to take advantage of all of these resources, transparently?

 ### Abstract

 Computing resources are increasingly distributed, creating challenges for programmers and users.
 Programmers are faced with the challenge of implementing distributed applications, and users of legacy applications must either co-locate all of the resources or divide the application into tasks that can be executed independently on different hosts.